MaksimLapushkin/InventoryEngine/README.md

 - Make sure Docker containers are running before starting the application
 - If startup fails, check that required ports are not already in use

-### Notes

-- Flyway initializes the database schema automatically on startup
-- Kafka events are produced automatically after order operations
-- The application uses default configuration from `application.yml`
-- If services fail to start, ensure ports are not already in use

 ---

 ## Key backend concepts demonstrated